Cooler Shock ice pack test results that are easy to understand:

 Boating?
 Fill your cooler with food and drink for 6 people.
 Surround it with 3 cooler shocks ice packs at 9am.
 You’re on the lake at 1pm and folks are reaching for drinks and lunch for the remainder of the day.
 The food is cold, fresh and dry, the drinks are colder than any previous cooler experience you’ve had and by the end of the day, the drinks that we’re in direct contact with the cooler packs have ice floating in them when opened.
 You leave the lake at 6pm.
 When you get home all the food is perfectly cold and usable and the ice packs are still sub freezing.
 Stick them back in the freezer for next time.

-Cooler Shock (CS) gets your food and beverages colder faster due to the bags specific design for high energy transfer, the bags large surface area and the fact that CS is colder than ice.
-Ice is typically at 31-32 degrees while CS is at 18°F for extended periods.
+Cooler Shock (CS) gets your food and beverages colder faster due to the bags specific design for high energy transfer, the large surface area of the bag, and the fact that CS is colder than ice.
+Ice is typically at 31-32°F while CS is at 18°F for extended periods.
 Items in your cooler actually get colder.
-Check out our section about why it’s colder detailing the concept of “phase change” for more information.
+Check out our section about why it’s colder detailing the concept of phase change for more information.

-With our ice packs being colder and having a larger surface area, they can absorb heat from your food and beverages very quickly while the ice pack stays at a constant cold temperature of 18 degrees.
-This causes accelerated cooling, since the packs aggressively cool your items while not getting warmer themselves.
-It can be compared to using a gallon of gas in a race car versus a 4 cylinder compact.
+With our ice packs being colder and having a larger surface area, they can absorb heat from your food and beverages very quickly, while the ice pack stays at a constant cold temperature of 18°F. This causes accelerated cooling, since the packs aggressively cool your items, while not getting warmer themselves.
+It can be compared to using a gallon of gas in a race car versus a 4-cylinder compact car.
 The same gallon of gas can be made to perform very aggressively.
-Once the items come down in temperature, less energy is needed to keep them cool so Cooler Shock continues to perform better than ice.
+Once the items come down in temperature, less energy is needed to keep them cool, so Cooler Shock continues to perform better than ice.

-Graph 3 large ice pack (12lbs.) compared to 12lbs. of store bought ice over a 6 hour period.
-Chart represents two identical 48 quart conventional coolers side by side with identical contents and temperatures.
-Test was conducted on an 85° day.
+This chart shows three large ice packs (12lbs.) compared to 12 pounds of store bought ice over a six hour period.
+This test was conducted in two identical 48-quart conventional coolers tested side-by-side with identical contents.
+The test was conducted in an 85°F environment.

 How is it colder?

-It’s interesting science but the fact is that ice and many ice packs that are simply colored water do not offer the kind of cooling that you need to keep food and beverages cold and in a safe temperature range.
+It’s an interesting science but the fact is that ice and most ice packs do not offer the kind of cooling that you need to keep food and beverages in a safe temperature range.
 Fridges and freezers operate at a much colder temperature than 32 degrees in order to get the food down to a safe level.
-A fridge will have air pumped into it in the 10 degree to 25 degree range in order to keep food at around 35 to 39 degrees.
-A freezer will have air pumped into it in the -15 to -10 degree range in order to keep food at in the 0 to 5 degree range.
+A fridge will have air pumped into it in the 10 to 25°F range in order to keep food at 35 to 38°F. A freezer will have air pumped into it in the -15 to -10°F range in order to keep food at 0 to 5°F.

-Cooler Shock is designed to phase change at 18 degrees Fahrenheit thereby offering you the effects of a fridge or freezer for extended periods.
-You can see this happen in the phase change video on our video page.
-(The thermometer indicates low 20’s due to the fact that the temperature sensor is on the outside of the ice pack.
-If it were inserted within , it would read 18 degrees.
-There are losses associated with it being on the outside.
-Product Videos
+Cooler Shock is designed to phase change at 18°F thereby offering you the effects of a fridge or freezer for extended periods.
+You can see this happen in the phase change video on our product video page.
+FYI, in the video, the thermometer indicates an ice pack temperature in the low 20’s due to the fact that the temperature sensor is on the outside of the ice pack.
+If it were inserted within, it would read 18°F. There are losses associated with the sensor being on the outside.

 Cooler Shock (CS) will perform better over time compared to ice when CS is used in equal weight to the ice you would have used.
 This will lower the weight and improve the space efficiency in your cooler.
-The science behind this is “heat a fusion”.
+The science behind this is called heat of fusion.